-Restle grew up in Vienna, Austria, in the 1930s, the daughter of a diplomat who helped prominent Jews escape the burgeoning Nazi regime.
+Restle grew up in Vienna, Austria, in the 1930s, the daughter of an American CPA who helped prominent Jews escape the burgeoning Nazi regime.
 She said her experience helped form her belief in the importance of free speech.

 “Until I was a very young teenager, the culture I grew up in was the Nazi ideology, so I knew exactly what I could say and what I could not say,” she said.
 “There was no such thing as a free press.”